Incident ID: SAN10006

 - Open source information, including news reports and images taken at the location confirm that a building approximately 1 km from the Jaref Spa was hit by an airstrike on 2016/01/12.
 Satellite imagery from the site taken the following month supports this conclusion.

 - Contextual evidence and witness accounts of planes flying overhead indicate that this was an airstrike.
 Reports and open source imagery indicate that many of the victims of the attack were women and children.

 - Open source information suggest that this area is a tourist destination, and that it is visited for natural health purposes.
 Other information indicate that the actual building hit may have been a mosque.

 Searches were carried out using English and Arabic variations of the location names “Sana’a”, “Jarif”, “ar Rus” (الروس) and the words “resort”, “spa”, “bath” and “mosque”.
 We also searched across these terms using the keyword “airstrike”.
 These search terms were run through Google with site searches for specific sites of relevance, such as YouTube and the Saudi Press Agency.
 The search terms were also used in Tweetdeck and whopostedwhat.com for Facebook.
 The results included searches timebound to focus on the days immediately following the alleged date of the strike: 2016/01/12.
-Results from these searches can be found below.
+A full list of results from these searches can be found below this report.

 Where did this incident take place?